overbyte/proto-app-multitouch/README.md

 * Add animation to the touch points
 * Sort in clockwise order before re-ordering with a random start (1st player)
 * Fix app icons for ios

+## Known Issues

+* iOS Accessibility magnifier option will mess with the multitouch in browsers (sometimes other apps too).
+Not much we can do about this except add a note for users